samjmck/samjmck.com/content/blog/cloudflare-workers-vs-deno-deploy/index.en.md

 To test fully locally, you should run `wrangler dev --local`.
 This runs a Cloudflare Worker simulation with [Miniflare](https://github.com/cloudflare/miniflare), which used to be a third party project but is now being maintained by Cloudflare.

 There are some other quirks that you might have to get used to.
-In the `wrangler.toml` configuration file, you can configure the project and define environment variables for different environments such as production or staging.
-However, it doesn't seem like environments are actually well-defined or used within the Cloudflare Workers dashboard itself.
-The official documentation says:
+In the `wrangler.toml` configuration file, you can configure the project and define environment variables for different environments such as production or staging. ~~However, it doesn't seem like environments are actually well-defined or used within the Cloudflare Workers dashboard itself.~~

-> You cannot specify multiple environments with the same name.
-If this were allowed, publishing each environment would overwrite your previously deployed Worker, and the behavior would not be clear.

-This means that each environment ends up being deployed to a different Worker as you can see in the image below.
-Each Worker in the dashboard also has a "production" and "1 environment" label which makes it even more confusing.

-{{< img src="2-cloudflare-workers-environments.png" alt="Cloudflare Workers environments" >}}
+**Update:** It seems like Cloudflare are working on [improving environments](https://developers.cloudflare.com/workers/learning/using-services/#service-environments) and are transitioning to a new system in the dashboard.
+The next version of `wrangler` is supposed to support this new system.

 Something to also be aware of is the fact that if you set env variables in the dashboard of a Worker and then publish code to that Worker with a configuration file that doesn't have any env variables, that the env variables initially set in the dashboard will get deleted.